shiorisio/BImyproject/README.md

     ./run.sh

 ### Progress of this project
+- 2016-1-13
+  - Revised script scripts/run.sh not to return error. (prokaryotes_r.txt: No such file or directory)
+  - Included R program for checking GC contents in run.sh

 - 2016-1-6
   - Revised script scripts/MyBIanalysis.py to confirm the metadata count of bacteria (genus) cd ../BImyproject/scripts